pnp/sp-dev-fx-webparts/samples/react-aggregated-calendar/README.md

 # Aggregated Calendar

 ## Summary

-This is a sample webpart developed using React Framework to gather the aggregated events from the multiple calendars from multiple sites using Full Calendar from fullcalendar.io
+This is a sample web part developed using React Framework to gather the aggregated events from the multiple calendars from multiple sites using Full Calendar from fullcalendar.io

 ![The web part in action](./assets/react-aggregated-calendar.gif)

-The webpart was designed to create an aggregated view of calendar to fetch events from multiple calendars across the sites and site collection.
+The web part was designed to create an aggregated view of calendar to fetch events from multiple calendars across the sites and site collection.
-The webpart will show the event information using the callout functionality of Office UI Fabric
+The web part will show the event information using the callout functionality of Office UI Fabric

-Webpart is developed using below technologies
+Web part is developed using below technologies
 * React Framework
 * Full Calendar(fullcalendar.io)
 * jQuery
 * Office UI Fabric

 ## Used SharePoint Framework Version

 ![drop](https://img.shields.io/badge/version-GA-green.svg)

 ## Applies to